appium/appium/docs/en/appium-setup/running-on-osx.md

 * Make sure you have the
   [Android SDK installed](http://developer.android.com/sdk/index.html).
 * Make sure you have Android SDK API &gt;= 17 installed.
-To do this, run the Android SDK Manager (`android`) and select the API in the extra packages you can install.
+To do this, run the Android SDK Manager (`android` binary in the "tools" directory of the SDK) and select the API in the extra packages you can install.
-* Make sure you have `ant` installed.
+* Make sure you have `Apache Ant` installed.
 Ant is used to build the Appium bootstrap jar as well as the test applications.
 Mac OS X Mavericks no longer comes pre-packaged with `ant` so you will need to [download and install it](http://ant.apache.org/bindownload.cgi).